chipsalliance/Caliptra/doc/Caliptra.md

 * Private component cannot be extracted from Caliptra.

 Caliptra 1.0 alone does not fully address these properties.
 For example, a person-in-the-middle supply chain adversary could impersonate Caliptra by submitting its own IDevID Certificate Signing Request (CSR) to the pCA.
 Vendors should threat model the IDevID generation and endorsement flows for their SoC.
 Threat actors to consider are the following:
 * Components involved in UDS injection flows: can they inject the same obfuscated UDS to multiple devices, or to devices of different classes?
-Can they wield the deobfuscation key to leak the UDS?
+Can they wield the obfuscation key to leak the UDS?
 * Components servicing the connectivity between the Caliptra instantiation and the HSM applicance performing IDevID endorsement: can they alter or impersonate Caliptra's IDevID CSR?
 * Physical attackers: see [Physical Attack Countermeasures](#physical-attack-countermeasures).